Dantezz025/Roblox-Fast-Flags/README.md

 You can reach me via telegram: dantezz95

+Want closed community fast flags?
+Dm me on discord or telegram for more info.

 If you have any fflag related questions join to the linked dc server and go to the fflag help forum.

 <h1 align="center">Info</h2>